python/mypy/docs/source/basics.rst

     def chr(code: int) -> str: ...

-In stubs we don't care about the function bodies, so we use an ellipsis instead.
+In stub files we don't care about the function bodies, so we use an ellipsis instead.
 That ``...`` is three literal dots!

 Mypy complains if it can't find a stub (or a real module) for a library module that you import.
 You can create a stub easily; here is